5 Simple Reasons Why I Never Join a Buy-Nothing Challenge – And What I Do Instead

-Have you wanted to try a buy nothing challenge?
+Have you been thinking about doing a “buy-nothing challenge”?
 Great!
-But don’t do it.
-Do this instead.
+But don’t do it!
+Do this instead!

 And my motto about spending changed too!

-If you’re thinking about doing (your first or another) buy-nothing challenge, let me challenge you to think again.
+f you’re thinking about doing (your first or another) buy-nothing challenge, please let me challenge you to consider saying NO to no-buy!

-Here are the 5 reasons to choose low buy over no buy PLUS a fun and balanced solution to maintain your low-buy lifestyle.
+Here are the 5 reasons why I choose “low-buy” over “no-buy” PLUS a fun and balanced solution to maintain your low-buy lifestyle.